tmarkiewicz/opendatahub/README.md

 ## Overview
 In this tutorial, we'll walk through installing Open Data Hub on Red Hat OpenShift all through the IBM Cloud.

-The Open Data Hub site has a tutorial that I based this on, but for clarity I added additional instructions and context on many of the steps.
+The Open Data Hub site has a tutorial I based this on, but for clarity I added additional instructions and context on many of the steps.
 For reference, the official getting started tutorial is here: https://opendatahub.io/docs/getting-started/quick-installation.html

 1. Install Red Hat OpenShift from IBM Cloud
 2. Install Open Data Hub on OpenShift